XavierPim/Leet/README.md

 ## Problem #121: Best Time to Buy and Sell Stock

 ### Intuition:
-The problem is to determine if a given integer array contains any duplicates.
-This means we need to check if any integer appears more than once in the array.
-A simple way to think about this is to keep track of the integers we encounter as we iterate through the array and see if we've seen any of them before.
+The goal is to maximize profit by identifying the best day to buy and the best day to sell the stock within the given list of prices.
+The challenge lies in ensuring the buying day occurs before the selling day, so we’re essentially looking for the smallest price up to any point in the array and the maximum difference between any later price and this minimum.
 ### Approach:

-Memory updated
-Here's the documentation for your solution:

-Problem #217: Contains Duplicate
-Intuition:
-The goal of this problem is to determine if there are any duplicate elements in the given vector of integers.
-Since the presence of duplicates can significantly affect the performance of algorithms, it is crucial to check for them efficiently.

 Approach:
-1. Utilize an Unordered Set: We can use an unordered set to track elements as we iterate through the vector.
+1. Initialize the Minimum Price: Start with the first price as the initial smallest value.
+Track this as you iterate through the prices to determine the best potential buy price up to any given day.
-2. Iterate Through the Vector: For each element in the vector:
+2. Iterate Through Prices:
-- Check if it already exists in the set.
-- If it does, return true indicating a duplicate has been found.
-- If it doesn't, insert it into the set.
-3. Return False: If the iteration completes without finding duplicates, return false.
+- For each price, if it’s less than the smallest price so far, update smallest and mark the day as the buying day.
+- If it’s greater than the smallest price but before the current selling day, calculate the difference (potential profit) between this price and the smallest price.
+- Track the largest difference found as maxProfit.
+3. Return Result: After finishing the iteration, maxProfit contains the highest possible profit, or 0 if no transaction is beneficial.

 ### Complexity:
-- **Time complexity**: O(n) This approach runs in O(n) time complexity, where n is the number of elements in the vector, as it requires a single pass through the vector and utilizes O(n) space for the set.
+- **Time complexity**: O(n) where n is the number of prices.
+We traverse the list once.
-- **Space complexity**: O(1) as it exits out right after first detection [Solution Code](217_ContainsDuplicate/Solution.cpp)

-## Problem #121: Best Time to Buy and Sell Stock
+- **Space complexity**: O(1), as we only use a few variables to track the smallest price, the maximum profit, and current indices for buy/sell days.
+[Solution Code](217_ContainsDuplicate/Solution.cpp)

+## Problem #217: Contains Duplicate

 ### Intuition:
 The problem is to determine if a given integer array contains any duplicates.
 This means we need to check if any integer appears more than once in the array.
 A simple way to think about this is to keep track of the integers we encounter as we iterate through the array and see if we've seen any of them before.

 ### Approach:

-Memory updated
-Here's the documentation for your solution:

-Problem #217: Contains Duplicate
 Intuition:
 The goal of this problem is to determine if there are any duplicate elements in the given vector of integers.
 Since the presence of duplicates can significantly affect the performance of algorithms, it is crucial to check for them efficiently.